 If the more complex budgeting apps still have you scared of your budget, try Fudget.
 This is the simplest budgeting app of all.
 There’s no recurring budget to keep track of.
 You simply make a list of your income for a given period (quarterly, monthly, biweekly, weekly, whatever) and track the expenses you have for that time period.

 When you’re done making your list, the app tells you how much money you have left to spend.
 ‘Nuff said.

-Did you know that Chime has an app too?
+Did you know that Chime has a mobile payment app too?
 You can easily check your bank account details on-the-go.

 There are a host of other budget-friendly features as well.
 You can find the nearest free ATM, turn your debit card on or off (helpful when you know you’ll be passing through an expensive part of town), set up automatic savings, split dinner bills with friends and family, track your spending, and more.

 We’ve shown you 10 apps here that will help keep your budget in check.
 You probably already mentally circled one or two that may interest you, and this is a good thing.